-- Mooring is a dynamic operation where members of the mooring party are constantly responding to a changing situation. - One of the most important things to bear in mind when working on a mooring deck is the danger of a mooring rope snapping back. - Anyone standing in a snap back zone during line failure may be seriously injured, or killed, due to the very large forces involved. - o A snap back zone can change depending on the: - 1. mooring configuration, - 2. weather conditions or, - 3. type of mooring rope used. - According to the Code of Safe Working Practices for Merchant Seafarers (COSWP), "the painting of snap-back zones on mooring decks should be avoided because they may give a false sense of security".
-The entire mooring deck should be treated as a potential snap back zone. - Different members of the mooring party will have different levels of skill and experience. - Experienced members of the mooring party could become complacent to the risks while newer members of the mooring party might be inexperienced and afraid to ask questions. - Every member of the mooring party should know and understand what is to be done, how it's going to be done and what their role is. - An open discussion before starting a job the 'toolbox talk' helps make sure everyone involved knows the plan.
-It is the responsibility of the leader to encourage discussion and ensure that all members of the mooring party ask questions if in any doubt whatsoever.
+- Mooring is a dynamic operation where members of the mooring party are constantly responding to a changing situation. - During periods of inclement weather, or background noise, verbal communications can easily be misunderstood. - The leader should encourage 'close-loop' communication at all times and ensure that all members of the mooring party ask questions if in any doubt whatsoever. - The leader should maintain a high level of cultural awareness and take into account that everyone in the team is different, and that some individuals will be less confident than others to speak up. - Anyone standing in a snap back zone during line failure may be seriously injured, or killed, due to the very large forces involved. - According to the Code of Safe Working Practices for Merchant Seafarers (COSWP), "the painting of snap-back zones on mooring decks should be avoided because they may give a false sense of security".
+The entire mooring deck should be treated as a potential snap back zone. - Different members of the mooring party will have different levels of skill and experience. - Experienced members of the mooring party could become complacent to the risks while newer members of the mooring party might be inexperienced and afraid to ask questions. - An open discussion before starting a job the 'toolbox talk' helps make sure everyone involved knows the plan.
+It is the responsibility of the leader to encourage discussion and ensure that all members of the mooring party ask questions if in any doubt whatsoever. - o Companies should question whether their culture promotes speaking up.